 MHAV recovery education, created to help individuals who have experienced challenges with trauma, mental health or addiction, incorporates recovery principles, encourages self-empowerment and models peer support practices.
-These educational programs provide opportunities for self-reflection and positive social support.
+These educational programs, facilitated by trained peer recovery specialists, provide opportunities for self-reflection and positive social support.
 Participants have an opportunity to network with their peers, share their recovery experiences and learn from one another in a supportive and non-judgmental environment.

 Please assess your readiness to fully participate in one of our educational programs by answering the following questions: